 Amplifier outputs are rated with power as well.
 Their power output ratings are generally given at a certain frequency (often 1 kHz) into a common load (speaker impedance) of 4Ω, 8Ω, etc.

-It’s critical to note that we do not need to match the power output rating of the amplifier with the power handling rating of the speaker.
+It's critical to note that we do not need to match the amplifier's power output rating with the speaker's power handling rating.

 In fact, a speaker with low power handling can be connected to an amplifier with a higher output so long as the amp isn't turned up too loud.

 Similarly, a speaker with high power handling can be connected to an amplifier with a lower output so long as the speaker isn't trying to draw too much power from the amp (this is generally only an issue with low-impedance speakers).

 It's all about keeping the electrical power between the amplifier and speaker below a certain point to avoid overheating either.

 The power handling specification of a speaker is the maximum electric power it is capable of handling from an amplifier before it begins to sustain damage.

 There are two main ways in which excess power will damage a speaker.